dimaka-love/interface/README.md

 ## Usage

 All this React components published on npm: [@dimaka/interface](http://npmjs.com/@dimaka/interface).
 API is still evolving.
-But you can see we use it in our game.
+But you can see how we use it right in the game.

 ## UI Components